Walmart Case Study (Business Model):

 The Ecommerce website includes a special feature that allows the third party to sell products on Walmart.com.

-It does business across various Store formats such as supercenters, discount stores, neighborhood markets and Walmart.com.
+It does business across various Store formats such as supercenters, discount stores, neighbourhood markets and Walmart.com.

 b) Walmart International